Curtains for Tall Windows: Ideas + Alternative Window Treatment Suggestions

 Alternative Window Treatments for Tall Windows

 Cellular shades are a stylish way to decorate your windows while saving dollars on your energy bills.
 Their honeycomb structure protects you from the midday heat and keeps interiors cool.
-Choose single, double, or triple honeycomb layers to get the exact amount of insulation you require.
+Choose single, double, or triple honeycomb layers to get the required amount of insulation.
 You can also control the light entering your room by carefully selecting the light or dark hues.

-If you prefer fabric window treatments with a neat, tailored look, consider roman shades.
-From sleek and trendy to soft and traditional, you can achieve the exact look you want for your tall windows through roman shades.
-They have a timeless appeal and can make your windows look tall or stunted, depending upon the colors and patterns you choose.
+If you prefer fabric window treatments with a neat, tailored look, consider Roman shades.
+From sleek and trendy to soft and traditional, you can achieve the exact look you want for your tall windows through Roman shades.
+They have a timeless appeal and can make your windows look tall or stunted, depending on the colors and patterns you choose.
 Besides, they are easy to maintain and save you from sunlight and peery neighbors.

 Top Up/Bottom Down Shades

-You can get a top-up/bottom down mechanism in almost all types of shades and blinds.
-Top up/bottom down system allows you to position your shades for exact light and privacy control.
-You can roll the shades all the way up or down or keep them in the middle to block direct sunlight.
+You can get a top-up/bottom-down mechanism in almost all types of shades and blinds.
+Top up/bottom-down system allows you to position your shades for exact light and privacy control.
+You can roll the shades up or down or keep them in the middle to block direct sunlight.
 Sun’s glare is particularly troublesome for older adults or those working with screens such as a laptop or television.

-If light and privacy isn’t a concern, why not leave your tall windows bare.
+If light and privacy aren’t a concern, why not leave your tall windows bare?
 Bare windows look clean, modern, and minimalist.
 But if they feel stark and cold to you, you can add a bit of softness and warmth with decorative scarf curtains.

 For a more dramatic and glamorous look, add soft or majestic valances without pairing them with curtains, shades, or blinds.
 Bare windows look best if you have beautiful scenery outside, and the windows do not get direct sunlight at any time of the day.